 One of the main touristic regions in Japan covers the central region encompassing Kanazawa down to Nagoya.
 In between, there are the charming towns such as the UNESCO-listed Shirakawa-go and Takayama.
 This itinerary provides a guide in how to cover these places in 4 days/3 nights – the minimum duration in my opinion if you are exploring these places.
+The towns stated here are covered by the JR Takayama-Hokuriku Area Pass.

 For suggested things to do in Tokyo, check out my Tokyo itinerary